ejayck/braccio-slow-ik/README.md

 - **ROS Integration:** I've integrated the Robot Operating System (ROS) to control the robot arm and facilitate communication between different components.

-- **Inverse Kinematics:** For movement of the robotic arm i will attemp to write a inverse kinematics solver.
+- **Inverse Kinematics:** For movement of the robotic arm i will attempt to write a inverse kinematics solver.

 ## Goals